sa-lee/easel/paper/outline.md

 ##### Group by

-`group_by` partitions aesthetics by subsets of the data, any downstream calls act on each paritition.
+`group_by` partitions aesthetics by subsets of the data, any downstream calls act on each partition.
 Do groups create facets?

 ##### Mesh

 For adding independent data layers, we could introduce a newdata argument to the `draw_` functions except that seems like the inheritance of aes terms could get tricky.
-Instead we use  `mesh` to combine pipepline stages.
+Instead we use  `mesh` to combine pipeline stages.

 #### Interactive grammar elements